refinedev/refine/documentation/docs/api-reference/antd/hooks/field/useSelect/index.md

 ## Realtime Updates

+> This feature is only available if you use a [Live Provider](docs/api-reference/core/providers/live-provider)

 When `useSelect` hook is mounted, it passes some parameters (`channel`, `resource` etc.) to the `subscribe` method from the `liveProvider`.
 It is useful when you want to subscribe to the live updates.